Skip to content

 You can change your language later from the Settings.

-Grout preview, login flow
+Grout preview, server connection

 2. Hostname - Enter your RomM server address without the protocol.